AVIRAL1854/Ecommerce-chatbot/README.md

 ## 🐛 Common Issues and Fixes

 ### Backend Issues
-- Database Errors: Ensure migrations are applied, and the db.sqlite3 file is present
+- Database Errors: Ensure migrations are applied, and the db.sqlite3 file has proper permissions
 - Dependency Errors: Run pipenv install again to ensure all packages are installed
 - Gemini API Issues: Verify your API key is correctly set in the .env file
+- SQLite Issues: Make sure the database file is not locked and has write permissions

 ### Frontend Issues
 - CORS Issues: Ensure django-cors-headers is installed and configured in Django: